Mitigating the effects of undersampling in weak lensing shear estimation with metacalibration: Quantifying aliasing bias

 The primary source of the $\mathbfit{c}$ term is PSF leakage, i.e., inadequate correction for PSF ellipticity.
 As we have chosen a circular PSF for our study, we do not expect any additive bias terms.
 We checked this explicitly by seeing that we recover a null signal (about $10^{-7}$ or smaller) when the true shear is zero.
 Additionally, when only one of two shear components is non-zero, we recovered (almost) zero shear for the component set to zero.
 We also noticed a mild linear dependence on the non-zero component, corresponding to $|m_{12}| \approx |m_{21}| \lesssim 2 \times 10^{-4}$.

-In practice, the PSF will be slightly anisotropic, leading to non-negligible additive bias terms due to PSF leakage, and also possibly due to pixelisation effects.
-However, in this study, we are not interested in quantifying the contribution of pixelisation to additive biases as any residual biases can be estimated and removed from the data themselves.
+In practice, the PSF will be slightly anisotropic, leading to non-negligible additive bias terms due to PSF leakage, and also possibly due to pixelization effects.
+However, in this study, we are not interested in quantifying the contribution of pixelization to additive biases as any residual biases can be estimated and removed from the data themselves.
 We will therefore focus on the multiplicative bias terms, and thus the ability to recover non-zero shear.
-Our results already indicate that there is no discernible crosstalk between the two shear components, and therefore the multiplicative bias $\mathbfss{M}$ may be considered to be strictly diagonal.
+Our results already indicate that there is no discernible cross-talk between the two shear components, and therefore the multiplicative bias $\mathbfss{M}$ may be considered to be strictly diagonal.